expo/expo/docs/pages/workflow/debugging.md

 ### Inspecting network traffic

-It's easy to use the React Native Debugger to debug your network requests.
-Simply right-click anywhere in the React Native Debugger and select `Enable Network Inspect`.
+It's easy to use the React Native Debugger to debug your network request: right-click anywhere in the React Native Debugger and select `Enable Network Inspect`.
 This will enable the Network tab and allow you to inspect requests of `fetch` and `XMLHttpRequest`.

 There are however [some limitations](https://github.com/jhen0409/react-native-debugger/blob/master/docs/network-inspect-of-chrome-devtools.md#limitations), so there are a few other alternatives, all of which require using a proxy: